A-C1/DirectOptimalControl.jl/README.md

-# A package to solve multiple-phase Optimal Control Problems
+# A package to solve multiple-phase optimal control problems

 An p-phase optimal control problem can be stated in the following general form.
 Determine the state, ${\bf x^{(p)}}(t) \in \mathbb{R}^{n_{z}^{(p)}}$